CiaranMn/frontend-challenge/frontend-app/README.md

 ## Installation

-The soure code for the app is in `/frontend-app` with the public build in `/frontend-app/public`
+The soure code for the app is in `/frontend-app/src`

 To run in development mode type `npm start` or `yarn start` while in the `/frontend-app` directory.